-Delayed Car Accident Injuries: 9 Delayed Injury Symptoms To Know
+Delayed Car Accident Injuries: What You Need To Know

-We discuss how delayed car accident injuries and delayed injury symptoms that go undetected by doctors can be disabling and the importance of reporting all personal injuries within a year
+We discuss how delayed car accident injuries and symptoms that go undetected by doctors can be disabling and the importance of reporting all personal injuries within a year

-Delayed car accident injuries pose a serious challenge for accident victims in Michigan as they can worsen and become disabling over time.
-Failing to properly document all of your injuries means some car accident victims could lose their right to recover No-Fault benefits.
+Delayed car accident injuries pose a serious challenge for crash victims in Michigan as they can worsen and become disabling over time.
+Failing to properly document all of your injuries means some crash victims could lose their right to recover No-Fault benefits.

 What are delayed car accident injuries?

-When they remain untreated by doctors and hospitals, it creates a “gap in time” that can puts Michigan car accident victims at a distinct disadvantage for getting the medical care they need, a fair and full settlement, and – depending on how long the injuries go without documentation – obtaining auto No-Fault PIP insurance benefits from your own insurance company.
+When delayed injury symptoms remain untreated by doctors and hospitals, it creates a “gap in time” that can puts Michigan accident victims at a distinct disadvantage for getting the medical care they need, a fair and full settlement, and – depending on how long the injuries go without documentation – obtaining auto No-Fault PIP insurance benefits from your own insurance company.

-This is why it’s important for all Michigan accident victims to properly document all injuries to ensure they don’t lose their right to recover No-Fault benefits.
+This is why it’s important for all Michigan crash victims to properly document all injuries to ensure they don’t lose their right to recover No-Fault benefits.

-Our attorneys have seen insurance companies attempt to improperly deny coverage for personal injuries were not specifically reported to the No-Fault insurance company within the first year of an auto accident.
-If you need help now or have questions about any delayed car accident injuries that were not medically documented immediately after a crash, call one of our attorneys at (800) 777-0028.
+Our attorneys have seen insurance companies attempt to improperly deny coverage for personal injuries were not specifically reported to the No-Fault insurance company within the first year of a crash.
+If you need help now or have questions about any delayed car accident injuries that were not medically documented immediately after a crash, call one of our attorneys at (248) 353-7575.

-What if I experience pain after a car accident that is delayed?
+What if I experience pain after an accident that appears late?

 The takeaway lesson is if you are injured in a car accident in Michigan, you should report all areas of your body that have been injured as soon as possible to your doctor and to your auto insurance company, as pain after an accident can be late appearing.
 If the pain you are experiencing to certain parts of your body were not specified in your application for No-Fault benefits to your insurance company, you should supplement this immediately.